GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/PREINSTALL.md

 You can also configure the model to return different results by tweaking model parameters (temperature, candidate count, etc.), which are exposed as configuration during install as well.

-## About the models

-The extension gives you a choice of 2 models:

-- Gemini Pro chat model

-- Gemini Pro Vision multimodal chat model.

 ## Additional Setup

-Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project, set up in your Firebase project, and have obtained an API key for Google AI's Gemini API.
+Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project, set up in your Firebase project, and have obtained an API key for the Gemini API.

 ### Regenerating a response